KhiopsML/khiops-doc/README.md

 ./local-build.sh --khiops-version VERSION
 ```

-This installs Khiops core `VERSION` via Conda, clones `khiops-python` (`main` branch by default; use `--local-khiops-python DIR` to build from a local checkout instead), converts its docstrings into the `docs/api-docs/python-api/` tree, regenerates the Python API nav, and builds the whole site with Zensical into `./site`.
-The Conda environment created for the build is removed automatically when the script exits.
+This installs Khiops core `VERSION` via Uv, clones `khiops-python` (`main` branch by default; use `--local-khiops-python DIR` to build from a local checkout instead), converts its docstrings into the `docs/api-docs/python-api/` tree, regenerates the Python API nav, and builds the whole site with Zensical into `./site`.
+The Uv environment created for the build is removed automatically when the script exits.

 Useful flags (see `./local-build.sh --help` for the full list):

-- `--khiops-version VER` — Khiops core version to install via Conda (**required**)
+- `--khiops-version VER` — Khiops core version to install via Uv (**required**)
 - `--local-khiops-python DIR` — build from a local `khiops-python` checkout
 - `--khiops-python-ref REF` — Git ref to build from when not local (default: `main`)
 - `--khiops-samples-version VER` — `khiops-samples` release used by the tutorials (default: `main`)